pikatoste/test.sh/README.md

 * STACK_TRACE

-  Values: no, pruned, compact or full.
-Default: pruned when SUBSHELL=always, compact otherwise.
+  Values: no or full.
+Default: full.

   * no: do not output stack traces.
-  * pruned: include frames up to the first frame in test.sh.
-  * compact: include all frames except those in test.sh.
   * full: include all frames.